 2012-13: Khokhlachev made his North American pro hockey debut with Bruins affiliate Providence to cap an eventful season.
 After signing a three-year entry-level contract with Boston in July 2012, he started the season in Russia, skating with Moscow Spartak in the KHL and competing for Russia’s U20 team in Ufa before returning to the OHL’s Windsor Spitfires following the 2013 World Junior Championship.
 He scored 2 goals with 1 assist and was and even plus/minus with 8 penalty minutes in 11 AHL games.
 Providence finished first in the Atlantic Division and reached the second round in the playoffs but Khokhlachev saw no playoff action.
 In 26 KHL games with Spartak he scored 2 goals with 5 assists and had 20 penalty minutes.
 He scored 3 goals with 2 assists in seven games at the WJC.
 Russia defeated Canada, 6-5, in overtime in the bronze medal game.
 Khokhlachev scored 22 goals with 26 assists and was -8 with 20 penalty minutes in 29 OHL games with the Spitfires.
 Windsor missed the OHL playoffs, finishing last in the West Division.

-Slick puck carrier, creative passer and courageous goal scorer.
-Khokhlachev has a knack for surveying the ice, disguising his intensions and then distributing the puck to the best option.
-Without the puck, he’s willing to get to the dirty areas and has an explosive release, making him a dangerous finisher as well.
-Defensive work is spotty, as a winger he’s prone to losing his man, as a center he struggles to read the coverage.
-Skating is also a mixed bag, some things he does very well; he has good acceleration, crosses over well, good top-speed, he can stop on a dime, and he’s able to shake defenders by opening up his hips, putting his skates at “3” and “9” o’clock a la Jeff Skinner, but he also lacks elite top-speed, struggles with changes in direction and with skating backwards in general.
+Khokhlachev is a slick puck carrier, creative passer and courageous goal scorer.
+He has a knack for surveying the ice, disguising his intensions and then distributing the puck to the best option.
+Without the puck, he is willing to get to the dirty areas and has an explosive release, making him a dangerous finisher.
+As with many young scorers his defensive work is spotty at times — as a winger he’s prone to losing his man and as a center he struggles to read the coverage.
+Khokhlachev's skating is a mixed bag.
+He has good acceleration, crosses over well, good top-speed, he can stop on a dime, and he’s able to shake defenders by opening up his hips.
+But he lacks elite top-speed, struggles with changes in direction and with skating backwards in general.